pkdone/practical-mongodb-aggregations-book/src/guides/expressions.md

 As you can see, the second of the three shapes is not output because its area is only `12` (`3 x 4`).

 You should be aware that in many cases, the query engine cannot benefit from an index when using a `$expr` operator inside a `$match` stage.
-Specifically, if you use a 'range' comparison operator (`$gt`, `$gte`, `$lt` and `$lte`) with a field, no index will be employed to match the field.
+Specifically, if you use a "range" comparison operator (`$gt`, `$gte`, `$lt` and `$lte`) with a field, no index will be employed to match the field.
 You should only use the `$expr` operator in a `$match` stage if there is no other way of assembling the criteria using regular MQL syntax criteria.